krys2fa/sportzhood/README.md

 # sportzhood

-> This is the Ruby on Rails Capstone project built to mimic the lifestyle articles website.
+> This is the Ruby on Rails Capstone project built to mimic the lifestyle articles website redesign.
+The theme for this app, however, is a sports blog.

 ## Built With